 Employers often agree to giving employees additional bereavement leave above the minimum entitlement, depending on the circumstances.
 For example, if a funeral is being held a long distance away.

-All employees (permanent, fixed-term, part-time and casual) can use bereavement leave if they have worked for the employer for 6 months for:
+All employees (permanent, fixed-term, part-time and casual) can use bereavement leave if:

 - an average of 10 hours per week, and

 - at least one hour in every week or 40 hours in every month.

 Each employee gets bereavement leave for a minimum of three days per bereavement in the following circumstances: